jrossi227/ApacheGUI/README.md

 #### Windows build steps
 1. Navigate to the root directory in the source project (Where pom.xml is located).
-2. Open pom.xml and set the *environment* property in pom.xml to Windows64 or Windows32 depending on your WIndows architecture.
+2. Open pom.xml and set the *environment* property in pom.xml to Windows64.
 The *apachegui.home* property uses the environment property to determine the location of ApacheGUI.
 3. Run the Maven builds below.

 ###### Maven options